June 21 - July 7

 Begin Safari

 Early departure (~6:30-7:00 a.m.) by Land Cruiser for ~6-hour scenic drive from Nairobi to Masai Mara.
 Stop at the Great Rift Valley viewpoint for photos and refreshments.
 Arrive mid-afternoon at Sarabi Wild Ecolodge.
-Evening game drive in the reserve.
-Overnight full board.
+Evening cultural storytelling around the African bonfire with cultural dance and entertainment.
+Dinner, drinks, and evening social time. 🌍🔥🍽️

 Safari & Massai Village Visit

 Full day safari: morning & afternoon game drives seeking lions, elephants, giraffes and more.
-Optional mid-day visit to a local Maasai village.
-Overnight full board.
+Optional nature walk, visit to community villages, experience the life of Masai people, visit community village school, and Herbal medicine lessons.

 Safari Departure